 Day 5: Meet with iDE staff, a non-profit that creates livelihood opportunities for poor rural households.

 Day 6: Discuss social innovation at The Peaceful Bamboo Family, a living community and vocational training center for young adults living with disabilities.
 Travel to Hoi An.

 Day 7: Learn about sustainability efforts at An Nhien Farm, then head to a cooking class.

 Day 8: Enjoy free time by exploring town by bike or visiting An Bang Beach.

 Heritage Students Welcome

 Fall/Spring: LANGUAGE + INTERNSHIP

-You combine one 6-credit MSA course, one 3-credit Jordanian Dialect course, a not-for-credit internship, and a not-for-credit gap student seminar to meet the total of 9 recommended credits.
+You combine the Vietnamese language component, a not-for-credit internship, and a not-for-credit gap student seminar to meet the total of 3 to 9 recommended credits.

 If you want to take 3 credits of Vietnamese language, you are placed into one of these courses: